rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 ## MIMI examples as a VCON

-The example vcon consists of the example messages from Section 5 of the MIMI content specification plus a `party_history` object adding tow new participants, and a single multipart message at the end.
+The example vcon consists of the example messages from Section 5 of the MIMI content specification plus a `party_history` object adding two new participants, and a single multipart message at the end.

 ~~~
 {::include examples/mimi-examples.json}